-There is no doubt that driving distance has become one of the most debated topics in golf and has dominated the sport for decades.
-On golfer’s tongues since John Daly topped the PGA Tour driving distance stat at over 300 yards for the first time in 1997, notably the same year Tiger Woods brought Augusta National to its knees, leading to the first ‘Tiger Proofing’ of the course.
+There is no doubt that driving distance has become one of the most debated topics in golf.
+In fact, the subject has dominated the sport for decades.
+Consider when John Daly topped the PGA Tour driving distance stat at over 300 yards for the first time in 1997.
+Notably, this was the same year Tiger Woods brought Augusta National to its knees.
+This lead to the first ‘Tiger Proofing’ of the course.

-Is the length golfers are hitting it today good or bad for the game of golf, and should the governing bodies make changes to the equipment to minimize it?
-The argument is a valid one which requires thoughtful consideration as to the factors causing it and the impact length is having on many aspects of the game.
+Is the length golfers are hitting it today good or bad for the game of golf?
+And should the governing bodies make changes to the equipment to minimize it?
+The argument is a valid one which requires thoughtful consideration.
+What are the factors causing it?
+What impact is length having on many aspects of the game?
 The primary concern is sustainability and the long-term impact on the world’s greatest courses, and the ability to build new ones.
-It appears to be happening already and has been for a couple of decades.
+This impact appears to be happening already and has been for a couple of decades.

 I get asked about distance often.
 Every golfer craves it!
 I have a difficult time answering with any certainty as to its positive or negative impact on the game.
-Truth be told most golfers would do best focusing on hitting it straighter as opposed to gaining 10-20 yards from the tee!
-Most golfers could easily shave 2-5 shots off their average score just by improving their chipping and putting.
+Truth be told, most golfers would do best focusing on hitting it straighter as opposed to gaining 10-20 yards from the tee!
+In addition, most golfers could easily shave 2-5 shots off their average score just by improving their chipping and putting.

 PGA Tour Driving Statistics